-Esperanza Cortés is a contemporary New York based multidisciplinary artist.
+Esperanza Cortés is a Colombian born New York City based multidisciplinary artist.
 Her interest in the folk art traditions, art rituals, music and dance of Latin America, The Caribbean and Africa and their continuous and evolving changes are at the core of her sculpture, installations and interventions.
 Esperanza uses a wide variety of materials and sculptural methods often in combinations with reworked found objects that are impregnated with cultural symbols and archeological qualities that act as sites of memory.
 These artworks are about individual and collective memory and implements the human body as a symbol and expression of nature, vulnerability and power.
 Her recent work examines the extent to which a consciousness, national, cultural, familial or personal, defines itself through the opposing force of a transcultural experience.

 Esperanza Cortés work has been exhibited, in solo and group shows at venues including: Neuberger Museum of Art, Purchase, NY; Bronx Museum of the Arts, Bronx, NY; Queens Museum of Art, Queens, NY; El Museo Del Barrio, New York, NY, MoMA PS1, Long Island City, NY; Museum of Contemporary Hispanic Art, New York, NY; Bergen Museum, Bergen, NJ; Socrates Sculpture Park, Long Island City, NY; Artist Space, New York, NY; Newhouse Center for Contemporary Art, Staten Island, NY; Carla Stellweg Gallery, New York, NY; White Box Gallery, New York, NY; Blum - Helman Gallery, New York, NY; Bertha and Karl Leubsdorf Art Gallery, New York, NY; City Gallery, DCA, New York, NY; Lehman College Gallery, Bronx, NY: John Jay University, New York, NY; Wave Hill, Bronx, NY; Art in General, New York, NY; Taller Boricua Gallery, New York, NY; Longwood Art Gallery, Bronx, NY: Tribes Gallery, New York, NY.
 Nationally Cortes has exhibited at venues including Cleveland Art Museum, Cleveland, OH: New York State Museum, Albany, NY; The Mexic-Arte Museum, Austin, TX; Hollywood Arts and Cultural Center, Hollywood, FL; Helen Day Art Center, Stowe, VT; The Lorenzo Homar Gallery, Philadelphia, PA; Deland Museum of Art, Deland, FL; Joanne Rapp Gallery, Scottsdale, AZ.
 Internationally she has exhibited in Germany, Hungary, Slovakia, Poland, Greece, Japan, Mexico, Colombia, Dominican Republic and Spain.